leiteway/Hollywow-Fullstack/README.md

 This repository serves as a collaborative study project for classes, encompassing both the frontend and backend components of our API project.
 The purpose of this project is for educational study purposes.

+#### The project is under development, so you'll find it on the 'dev' branch.

 ### Components:

 - **Frontend:** Contains the frontend codebase developed by other team: